EPCCed/edat/README.md

 ## Finding out more

-We have documentation in the docs directory.
-As I say this code is of a research nature so there are some aspects of the API which will be less frequently used but these are included for specific experiments or with certain applications in mind.
+We have documentation in the <a href="https://github.com/EPCCed/edat/tree/master/docs">docs folder</a> and there are also bindings for Python and Fortran.
+This code is of a research nature so there are some aspects of the API which will be less frequently used but these are included for specific experiments or with certain applications in mind.